What if You’re Diagnosed?

 Stick to foods that can help minimize inflammation.

-because of their high level of key vitamins and minerals.
+because of their high levels of key vitamins and minerals.

 Apple